 For many, this question feels overwhelming.
 You search for an answer — and sometimes come up blank.
 If that’s happened to you, you might have wondered, What’s wrong with me?

+Here’s the truth: there is nothing wrong with you.
 In somatic healing, we understand that this experience isn’t a failure.
 It’s human.
 And it carries a lot of important information.

 We are born with a natural, embodied awareness.
 But the world we grow up in — busy, intellectual, achievement-focused — pulls us away from our bodies.
 Over time, we may lose touch with this innate language of sensation.
 It’s not your fault.
 It’s how many of us survive in a culture that prioritizes thinking over feeling.